Improvisation

 Once you engage with sensation and feeling, the work naturally generates relationships, atmosphere, character, narrative direction – not through invention, but through interpretation.
 Not because anything was planned, but because it grew out of the physical and felt reality of the moment.

-This approach trains a way of creating that stays rooted in perception rather than speed or habit.
+This approach trains a way of working that stays with perception, not speed or habit.

 Articles and writings